Robert Livesay: Sporting life

 Livesay played both rugby union and cricket at school.
 He was a fly-half who played club rugby for Blackheath F.C.
 He played in two Test matches for the England team, both against Wales.
 They came in the 1898 Home Nations Championship and 1899 Home Nations Championship.
 As well as playing regularly for his club, Livesay played for Barbarian F.C. on a number of occasions and for Kent in the Rugby County Championship.

 A right handed batsman, Livesay played 26 first-class cricket matches for Kent County Cricket Club, all but one of which came in the County Championship between 1895 and 1904.
 The other was a fixture against the touring South Africans, at Canterbury in 1904, when he made a career best 78 in the first innings, before being run out.

 Livesay, who had been considered a fine batsman at school and scored centuries both for his school and whilst at Sandhurst, made five Championship half-centuries for Kent and was awarded his county cap in 1896.
 He also scored 69 runs in a match against Yorkshire at Harrogate which was declared void after the umpires ruled that the pitch had been tampered with after the first days play.
 His Wisden obituary described him as an "attractive bat" and that he "fielded admirably".

 He played club cricket occasionally into the 20th century, including for St Lawrence, Blackheath and Hythe.
-He also played occasionally for MCC, including against Dorset in 1908.
+He also played occasionally for Marylebone Cricket Club (MCC), including against Dorset in 1908.